Our Story

 Before meeting Dan, Renee was working as a dressage horse trainer and coach in the beautiful Adelaide Hills, South Australia.
 She competes locally and interstate on her stately dressage horse “Lui”, who measures a whopping 17.2 hands high!
 Her students also compete, often successfully winning and placing in their dressage competitions.

-Their friendship grew into a beautiful partnership.
+Their relationship grew into a beautiful partnership.
 Renee quickly developed a keen interest in opal mining which, as you can imagine, sealed the deal for Dan.
-Despite coming from a completely different life, Renee has taken to the business of opal exploration with passion and is loving the experiences the adventures she is having by Dan’s side chasing the opal!
+Despite coming from completely different backgrounds, Renee has taken to the business of opal exploration with passion and is loving the experiences and adventures she is having by Dan’s side chasing the opal!